instantOS/instantos.github.io/docs/installguide.md

 to create an installation on your computer.

-After the installation is finished you can shut down the computer, unplug the live medium and upon booting you be greeted with the freshly installed OS.
+After the installation is finished you can shut down the computer, unplug the live medium and upon booting you will be greeted with the freshly installed OS.

 ## Prerequisites